Urban traffic congestion: New laws and how to prepare

 Here are more examples of strategies to combat urban traffic congestion mandates from around the world:

-In London, UK, driver entering the Congestion Charge Zone must pay an £11.50 daily congestion charge.
+In London, UK, drivers entering the Congestion Charge Zone must pay an £11.50 daily congestion charge.
 It is applied from Monday to Friday between 7 a.m. to 6 p.m., excluding weekends and holidays.
 However, electric vehicles, some plugin hybrids and vehicles that meet the standards of acceptable limits of exhaust emissions can get a 100 percent discount on the charge.

 Red c markings on London roads remind drivers they are in a congestion charging zone